-The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectability of the loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of the underlying collateral, and prevailing economic conditions.
+The ACL is evaluated on a regular basis by management and is based upon management's periodic review of the collectability of the loans, using relevant available information from internal and external sources, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of the underlying collateral, and prevailing economic conditions.
+Historical credit loss experience also provides a basis for the estimation of expected credit losses.
 This evaluation is inherently subjective, as it requires estimates that are susceptible to significant revision as more information becomes available.
-In addition, regulatory agencies, as an integral part of their examination process, periodically review the Credit Union's allowance for loan losses and may require the Credit Union to make additions to the allowance based on their judgment about information available to them at the time of their examinations.